Why do I get calculation inconsistencies?

 1 + 1 = 3

 In your report the “1” could mean 1000$, in which case the .4 and .3 would be 400$ and 300$ respectively, which doesn’t make a big difference in an annual report.
-But if that same 1 instead meant 1,000,000,000$ then the omitted .4 and .3 would make quite the difference.
+But if that same 1 instead meant 1,000,000,000$ then the omitted .4 and .3 would make a much bigger difference.

 This is most likely due to inconsistent calculations of specific line items that appear multiple times throughout the financial statements.
 An example could be "comprehensive income", being calculated in both Statement of Changes in Equity and Comprehensive Income Statement.
 If the calculation of "comprehensive income" is not consistent between the two statements, a calculation inconsistency will appear in the validation summary.